fiona-cai/cp-solutions/README.md

 **USACO Past Contests*** ->http://www.usaco.org/index.php?page=contests

 ## Disclaimer
-> This repository consists largely of code written during compeitions.
+> This repository consists largely of code written during competitions.
 Hence, many improper software practices were used.
-> These solutions pass all tests at the time they were submitted; they are in no way the most efficient or official
+> These solutions pass all tests at the time they were originally submitted; they are in no way the most efficient or official.
 >
 > Please try the questions out yourself before looking at the solutions :)